-Pension that is indexed to the CPI
+Pension which is indexed to the CPI

-The valuation interest rate during the 15 years following the calculation date is the month-end value of the real interest rate (i.e., the rate compounded semi-annually) on long-term Government of Canada real return bonds (CANSIM series B14081) in the second calendar month preceding the month in which the calculation date falls, adjusted by adding 0.25%, converting the resulting nominal interest rate to the equivalent effective annual interest rate, and rounding to the nearest integral multiple of 0.25%.
+12 The valuation interest rate during the 15 years following the calculation date is the month-end value of the real interest rate (i.e., the rate compounded semi-annually) on long-term Government of Canada real return bonds (CANSIM series B14081) in the second calendar month preceding the month in which the calculation date falls, adjusted as follows:

+add 0.25%,

+convert the resulting nominal interest rate to the equivalent effective annual interest rate, and round to the nearest integral multiple of 0.25%.

-The valuation interest rate after those 15 years is 3.25%.
+13 The valuation interest rate after those 15 years is 3.25%.

-Pension that is indexed to a wage index
+Pension which is indexed to a wage index

-If a pension is indexed to the rate of change in a wage index, the valuation interest rate would be 1% less per annum than the rate determined for CPI indexing under paragraphs 4330.12 and 4330.13.
+If a pension is indexed to the rate of change in a wage index, the valuation interest rate would be 1% less per annum than the rate determined for CPI indexing under paragraphs 4330.12 and 4330.13

-Pension that is indexed ad hoc
+Pension which is ad hoc indexed

-For a pension in a plan that has a policy or a history of indexing on an ad hoc basis, the actuary would determine a valuation interest rate based on an assumed rate of indexing determined in accordance with paragraph 4330.18.
+^{.15} For a pension in a plan which has a policy or a history of ad hoc indexing, the actuary shall determine a valuation interest rate based on an assumed rate of indexing determined in accordance with paragraph 4330.18.

-Other adjustments
+Other Adjustments

-- The capitalized value of a fully- or partially-indexed pension would be adjusted, if necessary, to be as large as the corresponding value of an otherwise similar non-indexed pension.
+- The capitalized value of a fully or partially indexed pension would be adjusted, if necessary, to be as large as the corresponding value of an otherwise similar non-indexed pension.
 That adjustment may be necessary if the indexing decreases the pension. - .17 The indexing in any of the above arrangements may be modified by applying a maximum or minimum annual increase, with or without carry forward of excesses or deficiencies to later years, or prohibiting a decrease in a year where the application of the formula would otherwise cause a decrease.
 The actuary would then adjust the interest rate for a year to reflect the probability and extent of modification for that year.
 In so doing, the actuary would take account of long-term historical averages and not give undue weight to recent experience.

-If the pension is indexed to the CPI on some basis other than the full CPI, the capitalized value would be reasonably related to the capitalized value for pensions that are non-indexed and that are indexed to the CPI.

-If the pension is indexed using an "excess investment return" approach, the valuation interest rate would usually be the lesser of the "floor rate" and the valuation interest rates determined under paragraphs 4330.10 and 4330.11.
+- ^{.18} If the pension is indexed to the CPI on some basis other than the full CPI, the capitalized value would be reasonably related to the capitalized value for pensions which are non-indexed and which are indexed to the CPI. - .19 If the pension is indexed using an "excess investment return" approach, the valuation interest rate would usually be the lesser of the "floor rate" and the valuation interest rates determined under paragraphs 4330.10 and 4330.11.